The Essential Whole30 Costco Shopping List

 - SK = skinless

 Ready to get started?
 Let’s do this!
-There is a free printable shopping list available for download at the bottom of this post.
+There is a free printable shopping list available at the bottom of this post.

 Some Highlights of Whole30 Costco Staples

 I’ve always been a sparkling water fan, but on a Whole30 round, sparkling water can be a lifesaver!
-Costco has bonkers good deals on La Croix and they even came out with a Kirkland Signature brand of canned sparkling water this fall.
+Costco has bonkers good deals on Spindrift, La Croix, and they also have a Kirkland Signature brand of canned sparkling water.

 Canned Goods & Pantry Staples

-Canned coconut milk, organic tomatoes, pineapple (try it in this Whole30 compliant Gluten Free Teriyaki Sauce), and olives are wonderful Whole30 staples.
+Canned coconut milk, organic tomatoes, pineapple (try it in this Whole30 compliant Whole30 + Paleo Teriyaki Sauce), and olives are wonderful Whole30 staples.
 And thanks to Costco’s wholesale prices they are very affordable.

 Get yourself a 12 pack of organic diced tomatoes, and you’ll be making Whole30 Bruschetta Chicken in a flash.